xianNeuro/agency-personalizes-episodic-memory/README.md

 For questions about the code, data, or analyses, please:
 - Open an issue on GitHub
-- Contact the corresponding authors
+- Contact via email: xianl.cogneuro@gmail.com

 ## License

-[Specify license if applicable]
+This project is licensed under the MIT License.

 ## Notes